chrisamador/unity-house/docs/implementation-plan.md

 **Deliverable**: A complete application with comprehensive analytics and reporting.

-## Layer 8: Integrations and Extensibility
+## Phase 8: Integrations and Extensibility

 **Goal**: Make the platform extensible and integrated with other services.